SAE J1939 To USB Gateway

-This module represents the direct replacement of the JCOM.J1939.USB-B. While circumstances out of our control (global shortage of electronic circuits) forced us to create a new version, we are glad to present a vastly improved SAE J1939 gateway.
+This module represents a "copy" of the JCOM.J1939.USB-B. While circumstances out of our control (global shortage of electronic circuits) forced us to create a new version, we are glad to present a vastly improved SAE J1939 gateway.
 The gateway is 100% identical regarding functionality, but it comes with tremendously higher performance, specifically processor speed.

 The JCOM.J1939.USB board is not a "hardware" gateway, i.e., it does not directly translate every PGN into a USB data stream and vice versa.
 The board is controlled per USB port in order to receive or transmit PGNs into the network.
 The controlling of the board can be accomplished by using our free-of-charge Windows software (see description below).
 You can also use your own code; we provide programming samples in C and C#.